jwke21/cs6140_a2/README.md

 ## Instructions for Running

+Instructions for running from CLI: `python <path/to/assignment2>/main.py <desired_task>`
+- Where you replace `<desired_task>` with one or more of the following options:
+    - `all` to run all tasks.
+    - `1` to run task one code.
+    - `2` to run task two code.
+    - `3` to run task three code.
+    - `4` to run task four code.
+- If no value is provided for `<desired_task>` all tasks are run.

+Examples:
+- Running all tasks: `python main.py all`
+- Running just task 1: `python main.py 1`
+- Running just task 2: `python main.py 2`
+- Running just task 3: `python main.py 3`
+- Running just task 4: `python main.py 4`
+- Running a mixture of tasks 1 and 3: `python main.py 1 3`

 The following dependencies were used and can be installed with `pip install <dependency>`:
 1) NumPy
 2) Pandas